seannewell/Shift-Drive/README.md

 The Shift Drive was designed to be an extremely versatile saturation effect that could be used to slightly bring out harmonics in a mastering setting, to add more grit to an already distorted signal, or to completely warp a signal to create a completely new sound.
 With five different clipping algorithms alone, the user can get a multitude of wave shaping curves.
-However, with the addition of the phase and feedback sliders, the user can get even more sounds out of the plugin.
+With the addition of the phase and feedback sliders, the user can get even more sounds out of the plugin.
 ![Block Diagram](Block_Diagram.png)

 ## Video Explanation